langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 - **BW cityscape** --- a black-and-white cityscape at night.
 It has a lot of contrast.
 {{< fig src="/img/2023/02/jxl-avif/city-s.jpg" class="fig-center" width="50%" title="BW cityscape.
 Taken from free-images.com, downsampled to full HD and losslessly saved to PNG." loading="lazy" >}}

+- **Red panda** --- a photo of a red panda with some green leaves on the foreground and a green bokeh in the background.
+{{< fig src="/img/2023/02/jxl-avif/redpanda-s.jpg" class="fig-center" width="50%" title="Red panda.
+Taken from free-images.com, at the original resolution of 4407x2919 and losslessly saved to PNG." loading="lazy" >}}

+- **Fireman wedding** --- a vector illustration of a newly wed couple.
+{{< fig src="/img/2023/02/jxl-avif/firemanwedding-s.jpg" class="fig-center" width="50%" title="Vector wedding.
+PNG created from the SVG at 1500x1380." loading="lazy" >}}

 - **Plot** --- a simple plot created with matplotlib.
 {{< fig src="/img/2023/02/jxl-avif/plot-s.jpg" class="fig-center" width="50%" title="Plot.
 Directly produced by matplotlib in lossless PNG at 5760x4320." loading="lazy" >}}

-The first two images (flag and cityscape) are in the public domain, CC0, and have been downloaded from [free-images.com](https://free-images.com).
-The originals are in 4K (or close) resolution and JPEG format.
+The first four images (flag, cityscape, red panda and vector wedding) are in the public domain, CC0, and have been downloaded from [free-images.com](https://free-images.com).
+For the first two, the originals are in 4K (or close) resolution and JPEG format.
 I loaded them in GIMP, downscaled them to full HD and saved them using lossless PNG.
+I kept the red panda image at the original resolution to test high quality JPEG XL and AVIF encoding.
+The fireman wedding image was encoded in lossless PNG from the SVG at 1500x1380.
 The final image, plot, was directly produced by matplotlib with a high resolution, which I kept, in lossless PNG.

 All the images used in this post (source `.png`, encoded `.jxl` and `.avif`) are available in [this repository](https://codeberg.org/langurmonkey/jpegxl-avif-comparison) for you to inspect.